JessicaDixie/Wedding-Bells-Backend/README.md

 🎉Inge & Mark’s Wedding Website — Backend

 This repository contains the backend for the wedding website of Inge and Mark.
-It provides the API endpoints used by the public frontend (hosted on GitHub Pages).
-The backend handles:
+It provides:
+- Secure admin authentication
+- Protected admin page
-- RSVP submissions
+- RSVP submission endpoints
-- Song suggestions
+- Song suggestion submission endpoints
-- Password-protected admin login
-- Retrieval of rsvp and songs data for the admin dashboard
+- MongoDB Atlas integration

 The backend is built using Node.js, Express.js, and MongoDB Atlas, and is deployed on Render